bluem-development/bluem-php/README.md

 # Bluem-php for PAYMENT, MANDATES, IDIN & IBAN-Name check

+- @todo: update namespace usage in examples here and in `/examples` folder
+- @todo: full review of readme file

 A PHP interface for utilizing the Bluem services ePayments, eMandates, iDIN and/or IBAN-Name check.
 Utilize this library to write your own applications in PHP that communicate with Bluem, without having to handle the flow yourself.